 An electron system in a solid-state matrix displays collective density oscillations supported by the Coulomb repulsion between electrons.
-If the period T of such oscillations is much longer than the time $\tau{\rm eq}$ that is needed for establishing a local thermal equilibrium in the electron system, then the oscillations are described by a wave equation and are called $plasma\ waves$.
+If the period T of such oscillations is much longer than the time $\tau{eq}$ that is needed for establishing a local thermal equilibrium in the electron system, then the oscillations are described by a wave equation and are called plasma waves.
 [1]

 As observed in a seminal paper [2] by Dyakonov and Shur (DS), a setup which allows to meet the condition $\tau{\rm eq} \ll T$ is that of a field-effect transistor (FET), i.e. a conductive channel where electrons roam, with a source and a drain contact, and capacitively coupled to a gate conductor.
-The charges on the gate screen the density oscillations in the channel and reduce the intensity of the Coulomb interaction, lowering the frequency of the oscillations below the threshold $2\pi/\tau{\rm eq}$.
+The charges on the gate screen the density oscillations in the channel and reduce the intensity of the Coulomb interaction, lowering the frequency of the oscillations below the threshold $2\pi/\tau{\rm eq}$ .
 In this regime, the electron system is well-described by hydrodynamic equations, which are nonlinear in the coupling between the electron density and velocity.
 These hydrodynamic nonlinearities originate intriguing interference effects between the propagating plasma waves, as further pointed out by DS.
 [3-5]

 Among these effects, one of notable practical importance is produced by subjecting the FET to a specific driving: feeding an ac potential between the source contact and the gate, with the drain contact floating.
 This ac potential can be fed into the FET by an appropriately connected antenna.
 The result is that a dc potential, i.e. a photovoltage, is established between source and drain, as a consequence of a standing wave being supported in the FET channel, which acts as a cavity.
 This concept is called DS plasma-wave photodetection scheme, and has received steady theoretical and experimental interest for a few decades, especially in relation to the generation and detection of terahertz radiation.
-[6, 7]
+[6, 7] In particular, enhanced photoconductance, emission, or interference phenomena have been measured in double two-dimensional electron-gases (2DEGs) systems, hosted in semiconductor quantum wells.
+[8-10]

-The theory predicts that resonant (i.e. frequencyresolved) photodetection can be achieved, if it is possible to tune the plasma-wave speed, for example by electrical doping, and if the channel is sufficiently clean (i.e. if the electronic momentum scattering rate is not much shorter than T).
-Graphene, a two-dimensional crystal made of Carbon atoms, [8] possesses both these qualities: an electrically tunable carrier density, [9] and a large room-temperature mobility, especially if encapsulated in hexagonal boron nitride (hBN).
-[10] In particular, it has been shown that hBN-encapsulated graphene allows the electron system to sustain long-lived plasma excitations [11, 12] and to enter the hydrodynamic regime [13- 18 even in the absence of a gate.
-Indeed, graphene-based FETs have been identified early-on as ideal candidates to investigate the DS photodetection scheme [19, 20].
-Later, larger responsivity has been achieved [21] using bilayergraphene (BLG) [8] channels and, finally, resonant DS photodetection has been demonstrated [22] using hBNencapsulated BLG.
+The theory predicts that resonant (i.e. frequencyresolved) photodetection can be achieved, if it is possible to tune the plasma-wave speed, for example by electrical doping, and if the channel is sufficiently clean (i.e. if the electron transport relaxation time $\tau_p$ [11] is not much shorter than T).
+Graphene, a two-dimensional crystal made of Carbon atoms, [12] possesses both these qualities: an electrically tunable carrier density, [13] and a large room-temperature mobility, especially if encapsulated in hexagonal boron nitride (hBN).
+[14] In particular, it has been shown that hBN-encapsulated graphene allows the electron system to sustain long-lived plasma excitations [15, 16] and to enter the hydrodynamic regime [17-23] even in the absence of a gate.
+Indeed, graphene-based FETs have been identified earlyon as ideal candidates to investigate the DS photodetection scheme [24, 25].
+Later, larger responsivity has been achieved [26] using bilayer-graphene (BLG) [12] channels and, finally, resonant DS photodetection has been demonstrated [27] using hBN-encapsulated BLG.